landbird111/log4net-logdna/README.md

   (b) For **Visual Studio Code** users, you should simply create the same configuration file on the the folder structure where your another files exists.

-- You should simply add the below configuration code in your App.config file to configure LogglyAppender in your application.
+- You should simply add the below configuration code in your App.config file to configure LogdnaAppender in your application.
 Make sure the **configSections** block is the first element of the configuration in app.config.
 This is a requirement set by .NET.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>